billkarsh/Alignment_Projects/00_DOC/install_and_build.md

     * If not at Janelia, then you need to point the PATH_XXX variables to your local copies of library and include directories for {libtiff, libpng, zlib}.
 You will also need to do that for the fftw package, unless you can use Intel MKL support for FFT operations.
 MKL is preferred because the code is fully re-entrant allowing more efficient multithreading.
     * Follow other instructions in aln_makefile_std_defs to link against libraries of your choice.

+>IMPORTANT:
+>There is a section in aln_makefile_std_defs called 'standard rules'.
+Some of these lines are indented.
+Those indents must be tab characters (not spaces).
+Be careful that your editor does not change tabs to spaces at the beginning of these lines!!

 - All our make files have this include statement: `include $(ALN_LOCAL_MAKE_PATH)/aln_makefile_std_defs`.
 So you must edit your bash_profile and define ALN_LOCAL_MAKE_PATH:
 `export ALN_LOCAL_MAKE_PATH=/groups/~location_of_my_std_defs`. *(Example bash_profile edits below)*.